Are Barefaced Beauty Cosmetics totally Natural?

 Are Barefaced Beauty Cosmetics suitable for use by Vegans?

-Yes, most of our products (all powders) are registered by the Vegan Society.
+Yes, all of our products are registered by the Vegan Society.
 Unlike many other natural makeup brands, we never use ingredients such as Carmine in our cosmetics because it is derived from crushed cochineal beetles.
-The only product in our range which is not vegan is our mascara which contains beeswax, it is however suitable for vegetarians.
 Our cosmetic brushes are also animal friendly as they are made with 100% synthetic bristles.

 Are Barefaced Beauty Cosmetics Organic?

 No, our cosmetics are in-organic as they are mined and not grown, some cosmetics are stated as being organic but this is only because they have added extra organic ingredients to them, we believe in keeping our cosmetics as simple as possible so there is a reduced risk of irritation.

 Do Barefaced Beauty Cosmetics contain Nano / Micronized particles?